sergey-beepdigital/stirlingack-commercial/README.md

 `gulp` Will run and then watch sass, js, and images tasks.

-`gulp modernizr` for generating a single distributable CSS file with inline sourcemaps and a custom build of modernizr.

 `gulp package` will product a package in the directory above that contains whitelisted files.
 This is used to generate a 'package' version of the theme that can be deployed to developement environments.